 ESA Layoff Procedure

-Ontario employees do not need to provide advanced notice of layoff.
+Ontario employers do not need to provide advanced notice of layoff.

 Employers do not need to continue benefit or pension plans during a layoff unless the layoff is longer than 13 weeks.